Quick summary

-The filing of a claim is a legal act by which a creditor officially notifies the insolvency court and the insolvency administrator of the existence of its claim against the creditor.
-If the creditor did not take this step, he would not be included in the insolvency proceedings and would not have a chance to satisfy his claim from the debtor’s assets.
+Filing a claim is a legal act by which a creditor officially notifies the insolvency court and the insolvency administrator of the existence of its claim against the debtor.
+If the creditor did not take this step, it would not be included in the insolvency proceedings and would not have a chance to satisfy its claim from the debtor’s assets.
 Without filing a claim, the creditor is not entitled to have its claim satisfied in the proceedings, even if the debtor has sufficient assets.

 Are you solving a similar problem?